creative projects mostly just for fun

 18x24in, collage

-it kinda goes hand in hand with this project—but this one is more centred around the fan experience: the friendships, the jokes, the travel, the massive storage bank of memories and stories we collect, and so much more beyond the music when we go to shows, or multiple shows with friends we only know because of the music.
+the purpose of this one is centred around the fan experience: the friendships, the jokes, the travel, the massive bank of stories we collect, and, above all, the connection we have to music that extends so much beyond the music itself.

 version one

-in the summer of 2024, i made this painting one day just for me. i didn’t spend a lot of time on it and i didn’t have a plan. i just started painting, adding one part at a time and a felt like i was led by the fire inside, which turned out to represent a feminist perspective. it felt a bit personal, so i held onto it.
+in the summer of 2024, i made this painting one day just for me. i didn’t spend a lot of time on it and i didn’t have a plan. i just started painting, adding one part at a time and a felt like i was led by a fire inside.

 version two